Alysa Liu: Early life and family

-Liu attended Chinese school for three years, then attended the Oakland School for the Arts, which, at the time, offered an emphasis in figure skating.
-When she started missing too much school due to traveling to competitions, she began homeschooling at her father's law office in between practices.
-She uses the same online program that other skaters, including fellow Bay Area skaters Karen Chen and Vincent Zhou, have used.
-Liu graduated high school in June 2021 at age 16.
-Liu also limited her social media use after an abundance of very negative comments on her posts, causing her to find it “not worth it” and "exhausting."

-In 2019, Liu was named to the inaugural Time 100 Next list.
-Michelle Kwan authored the recognition article.
-Liu has previously cited Alina Zagitova, Alena Kostornaia, and Anna Shcherbakova as inspirations to her and has been seen supporting Zagitova at the 2019-20 Junior Grand Prix Final in Turin with former coach, Laura Lipetsky, by Liu's side in the stands.
-Liu was also seen gushing over Kostornaia and Shcherbakova in interviews around the same timeframe.

-On January 7, 2022, Liu stated, via an Instagram story, that she had contracted Covid-19 and had withdrawn from the free skate later that day at the 2022 U.S. Championships; however, Liu sent her support to the other skaters and said that she would be petitioning for her spot on the Beijing 2022 Olympic team along with pairs team Alexa Knierim and Brandon Frazier, who also had to withdraw from the event due to Covid.

 Liu was considered the frontrunner female recruitment prospect for China as a part of its "naturalization project" to recruit overseas athletes in the Beijing 2022 Winter Olympics.
 Her father, however, would not be persuaded.
 In March 2022, it was reported that Liu and her father (who had left China as a political refugee following his participation in the Tiananmen Square pro-democracy protests in 1989) had been targeted in November 2021 by spies allegedly under direction of the Chinese government, in an operation to collect private information on Chinese political dissidents living in the United States.
 One spy posed as a U.S. Olympic Committee official and requested copies of their passports.
 Her father stated that the scheme was likely designed to "intimidate" him and to "silence" him from "say[ing] anything political or related to human rights violations in China"; he added that he was concerned for his daughter's safety while she was in Beijing but he agreed to let her compete after receiving assurances that the U.S. State Department would take additional precautions to protect her.

-Liu uses both she/her and they/them personal pronouns according to her Instagram and official U.S. Figure Skating profiles.